furey/tinx/README.md

      * Include these file(s) before starting tinker.
      * */
     'include' => [
-        // include/this/file.php,
+        // '/include/this/file.php',
-        // also/include/this/file.php,
+        // '/also/include/this/file.php',
     ],

     /**
      * Show the console 'Class/Shortcuts' table for up to this many model names, otherwise, hide it.
      * To always view the 'Class/Shortcuts' table regardless of the model name count,
-     * pass a 'verbose' flag on boot (e.g. "php artisan tinx -v"), or set this value to '-1'.
+     * pass a 'verbose' flag when booting Tinx (e.g. "php artisan tinx -v"),
+     * or set this value to '-1'.
      * */
     'names_table_limit' => 10,